-The Delta Project, which will ultimately lead to the publication of the Delta Framework, was proposed to the ISEAL Innovations Fund by the Better Cotton Initiative (BCI).
-The project proposal was developed together with the Global Coffee Platform (GCP), the International Cotton Advisory Committee (ICAC) and the International Coffee Association (ICO), in order to ensure broad consensus in two of the most important commodity sectors, cotton and coffee.
+The Delta Project, which has led to the publication of the Delta Framework, was proposed to the ISEAL Innovations Fund by Better Cotton.
+The project proposal was developed together with the Global Coffee Platform (GCP), the International Cotton Advisory Committee (ICAC) and the International Coffee Association (ICO), in order to establish a strong foundation for progress among two of the most important commodity sectors, cotton and coffee.

 The International Cotton Advisory Committee (ICAC) is an association of members of cotton producing, consuming and trading countries.
-The role of the ICAC is to assist members in fostering a healthy world cotton economy.
-ICAC’s mission is to raise awareness, to provide information, and to serve as a catalyst for cooperative action on issues of International significance.
+It helps members work towards a healthy world cotton economy through awareness-raising, providing robust information, and serving as a catalyst for cooperative action on shared global issues.

-The International Coffee Organization (ICO) is the main intergovernmental organization for coffee, bringing together exporting and importing Governments to tackle the challenges facing the world coffee sector through international cooperation.
-Its Member Governments represent 98% of world coffee production and 67% of world consumption.
+The International Coffee Organization (ICO) is the primary intergovernmental organisation for coffee, bringing together exporting and importing governments to tackle challenges facing the global coffee sector through international cooperation.
+Its member governments represent 98% of coffee production and 67% of global consumption.

-The realization of this project was possible thanks to a grant from the ISEAL Innovations Fund, which is supported by
+This project was made possible by a grant from the ISEAL Innovations Fund, which is supported by: